serverless/blog/posts/2018-08-28-things-consider-building-serverless-data-warehouse.md

 The nature of serverless itself carries a cost advantage—it’s provisioned mostly in the cloud and scales on demand.
 You don’t have to provision a lot of resources up front, or pay for resources that go unused.

-In contrast, in a traditional data warehousing solution, the costs in setting up the environment will include implementing redundant servers for durability, availability, and fault-tolerance, having excess capacity for scalability needs, and software licensing.
+In a traditional data warehousing solution, the costs of setting up the environment include things like: implementing redundant servers for durability, availability, and fault-tolerance, having excess capacity for scalability needs, and software licensing.
 Even if you deploy in the cloud (in a non-serverless way), your overall cost will be higher as you implement your individual building blocks.

 #### Reduced Operational Costs